 Transmitters such as the Taranis X9D allow alarms to be set, for instance for low battery level or maximum altitude.

-The flight controller connector is attached to the Falcon 2’s central Serial2 port, while the single wire connects to the receiver’s S-Port connection.
+The flight controller connector is attached to the Falcon 2 or 3’s central Serial2 port, while the single wire connects to the receiver’s S-Port connection.
 Note that the receiver’s ground is provided by the main (CPPM or SBUS) connector.

 To interface the Falcon boards to a Minim or Micro Minim OSD requires a simple I2C Level Shifter.
-The level shifter is required to protect the Falcon 1 and 2’s +3.3V output, from the the +5V OSD receiver pin during start-up.
+The level shifter is required to protect the Falcon 1, 2 or 3’s +3.3V output, from the +5V OSD receiver pin during start-up.